ugurcancetin/Design-Patterns-Java8/Creational DPs/Abstract-Factory-DP/readMe.md

   * Abstract factory defines abstract methods for creating products
   * Provide concrete implementation of factory for each set of products
 * Abstract factory makes use of factory method pattern.
 You can think of abstract factory as an object with multiple factory methods...
+* Factories can be implemented as singletons, we typically ever need only one instance of it anyway.
+But make sure to familiarize yourself with drawbacks of singletons.
+* Adding a new product type changes to the base factory as well as all implementations of factory.
+* We provide the client code with concrete factory so that it can create objects.

 ## Concepts